AarshShah9/CampusBuddy/shared/README.md

 Additional constraints on fields and other custom validators can be applied to the models in the `backend/prisma/schema.prisma` with rich comments (triple slashes `///`).
 Refer to the [zod-prisma-types docs](https://github.com/chrishoermann/zod-prisma-types#field-validators) for more info.

+Types can be inferred from schemas using z.infer, eg: `type TmySchema = z.infer<typeof mySchema>`

 ## Updating Schemas